diogro/expressionVariance-manuscript/main.md

 This shows that gene expression variance is not simply associated with the same features as mean expression levels.
 The magnitude of the correlation with general RefSeq gene features, such as promoter and coding sequence, is lower for both the variance and mean, and we see that this coincides with an overall positive (in the case of the mean) and negative (in the case of the variance) associations with gene density in the expanded gene regions (gene +/- 250kb) [KG supp table 1; KG supp fig 1].
 Furthermore, the biochemical properties associated with promoter flanking regions, as well as transcribed states, are inversely correlated with gene expression variance, whereas they are positively correlated with the mean expression [KG supp fig 1].
-Taken together, these results are in line with gene expression variance being more associated with distal (i.e., non-promoter) gene regulation, rather than overall active transcriptional state of a gene region, as is the case with mean gene expression.
+Taken together, these results are compatible with gene expression variance being more associated with distal (i.e., non-promoter) gene regulation, rather than overall active transcriptional state of a gene region, as is the case with mean gene expression.

 These results are largely in line with a previous assessment of human microarray data across 41 tissues to identify gene expression variance correlates with epigenetic marks on a tissue-by-tissue basis [@Alemu2014-jo], with the notable difference that the gene expression variance metric used here is a single expression variance rank for all tissues and studies assessed, and its relationship with global genomic annotations also defined across many tissues or cell types (see Methods and [@finucane2015partitioning]).
 The concordance between these two sets of results is consistent with the high correlation of gene expression variance across tissues (fig. \ref{fig:sd_corr}A and B), which implies that a global view into expression variance should, for the most part, recapitulate what is seen at the tissue-specific level.